bjornarprytz/bjornarprytz.github.io/trails/plapp.md

   - > Microsoft.EntityFrameworkCore.DbUpdateException: 'An error occurred while updating the entries.
 See the inner exception for details.'
     - Note: There was no inner exception to be accessed
   - I may be able to unconver this in the test project
+- Exception thrown when starting the App (first time since adding AutoMapper)
+  - >**System.MissingMethodException:** 'Default constructor not found for type Plapp.ViewModels.TopicViewModel'
+  - It's most likely either some bad/missing configuration in AutoMapper
+  - Less likely, but it could be the restructuring around the ViewFactory.

 - Investigate if event subscription ([example](https://github.com/bjornarprytz/Plapp/blob/master/Plapp.ViewModels/ViewModels/BaseTaskViewModel.cs)) can cause a memory leak.